 Smartphone Authentication.
 Personal Identification Number (PIN) or a text/graphical password are the earliest and still most widely used smartphone user authentication methods.
-Despite the simplicity, the PIN or password can be easily peeked by someone close by [46].
-Speech recognition is easy to spoof when the voice is recorded, or closely imitated by advanced learning algorithms [41].
-BreathPrint [15] senses the user's breath sound, which may change significantly when the user has intense exercises.
+Despite the simplicity, the PIN or password can be easily peeked by someone close by [4].
+Speech recognition is easy to spoof when the voice is recorded, or closely imitated by advanced learning algorithms [35].
+BreathPrint [36] senses the user's breath sound, which may change significantly when the user has intense exercises.
 Vision based face recognition is vulnerable to camouflaged images.
-Although eye blinks can enhance its security [4], a recorded video can still spoof the system.
+Although eye blinks can enhance its security [6], a recorded video can still spoof the system.
 Fingerprint sensors have achieved great security and convenience.
-However the sensor takes a lot of precious space, and forging one from fingerprints left by the user is proven practical [3].
-More advanced fingerprint sensors use ultrasonics [42] to penetrate the skin and construct 3D imaging, but such sensors are unavailable on most smartphones.
-Apple's FaceID [7] uses special TrueDepth sensors, bringing extra hardware costs and requiring significant design changes.
-Intel's RealSense [27] is a similar technology, but it is costly and power-computation heavy, unsuitable for mobile devices.
+However the sensor takes a lot of precious space, and forging one from fingerprints left by the user is proven practical [8].
+More advanced fingerprint sensors use ultrasonics [37] to penetrate the skin and construct 3D imaging, but such sensors are unavailable on most smartphones.
+Apple's FaceID [10] uses special TrueDepth sensors, bringing extra hardware costs and requiring significant design changes.
 Unlike all the above solutions, EchoPrint is the first to leverage active acoustic sensing combined with visual features for user authentication.
 It achieves high balanced accuracy (~ 95%) using existing hardware.

 Acoustic-based Face Recognition.
-Acoustics has been used for face recognition in some prior work [19, 26, 35, 36].
-I. E. Dror et al. [19] recognize a limited number of five human faces with an accuracy over 96% and the gender of 16 faces with an accuracy of 88% using bat-like sonar input from special ultrasonic sensors.
-K. Kalgaonkar et al. [26] propose a sensing mechanism based on the Doppler effect to capture the patterns of motion of talking faces using ultrasound.
+Acoustics has been used for face recognition in some prior work [38], [39], [40], [41].
+I. E. Dror et al. [40] recognize a limited number of five human faces with an accuracy over 96% and the gender of 16 faces with an accuracy of 88% using bat-like sonar input from special ultrasonic sensors.
+K. Kalgaonkar et al. [41] propose a sensing mechanism based on the Doppler effect to capture the patterns of motion of talking faces using ultrasound.
 K.K.
-Yoong et al. [35, 36] classify up to 10 still faces with an accuracy of 99.73% using hand-crafted features from ultrasound echo signals.
+Yoong et al. [38], [39] classify up to 10 still faces with an accuracy of 99.73% using hand-crafted features from ultrasound echo signals.
 Compared to all the above work using special ultrasonic sensors which are not available in consumer electronics, EchoPrint uses commodity smartphone speakers and microphones not intended for ultrasonic frequencies.
 This puts a lot of challenges on the signal design and processing, and much more experiments and tests to find out the best acoustic signal design providing required sensing resolution within hardware limitations, while minimizing the audibility to users.
 Besides, such prior work uses pure ultrasonic sensing without the aid from vision, thus creating major limitations (e.g., requiring the user to move the head at a fixed location and angle).
 While EchoPrint leverages the vision to align faces using face tracking algorithms for practical two-factor vision-acoustic authentication.
-EchoPrint is the first mobile device based approach.
-New users can register using a pre-trained CNN model to extract features and train a standalone SVM model on-device.
-While prior work uses hand-crafted features or needs re-training the whole neural network, inefficient and infeasible on mobile devices.

 Acoustic Sensing on Smartphones.
 Acoustic sensing is widely used for distance measurement, thus applications in localization, tracking, stress and encounter detection.
-Beep-Beep [40] and SwordFight [55] measure the distance between two smartphones directly; Liu et al. [30] leverage cross-correlation to compute the arrival time difference for keystroke snooping; Yang et al. [51] detect driver phone usage in a vehicle; EchoTag [52] recognizes different locations and BatMapper [56, 58] builds indoor floor plans using echo signals.
-Besides, acoustic ranging can significantly improve smartphone localization accuracy, e.g., adding constraints among peer phones [29], deploying an anchor network that transmits spatial beacon signals [31], or enabling high-precision infrastructure-free mobile device tracking [57].
-UbiK [47], AAMouse [53], FingerIO [39], and LLAP [48] leverage phase shift in received signals for near field finger gesture tracking, achieving $\sim 1 cm$ or higher accuracy.
-StressSense [33] detects personal stress using smartphones in unconstrained acoustic environments.
-ApenaApp [38] monitors the minute chest and abdomen breathing movements using FMCW [45], and SonarBeat [49] monitors breathing beat using signal phase shifts.
-CAT [34] leverages FMCW with external speakers for smartphone movement tracking and achieves mm-level accuracy.
-DopEnc [54] extracts acoustic features to identify encountered persons.
+BeepBeep [42] measures the distance between two smartphones directly; Liu et al. [43] leverage cross-correlation to compute the arrival time difference for keystroke snooping; EchoTag [44] recognizes different locations and BatMapper [16], [45] builds indoor floor plans using echo signals.
+Besides, acoustic ranging can significantly improve smartphone localization accuracy, e.g., adding constraints among peer phones [46], deploying an anchor network that transmits spatial beacon signals [47], or enabling highprecision infrastructure-free mobile device tracking [48].
+FingerIO [49], and LLAP [50] leverage phase shift in received signals for near field finger gesture tracking, achieving $\sim 1 cm$ or higher accuracy.
+ApenaApp [51] monitors the minute chest and abdomen breathing movements using FMCW [52], and SonarBeat [53] monitors breathing beat using signal phase shifts.
 Compared to them, EchoPrint leverages acoustic features from deep neural networks for a different purpose of user authentication.